The Northwest Passage – In the Wake of the Great Explorers

-From Reykjavik, you’ll sail the Denmark Strait to Prince Christian Sound, a spectacular maze of channels made of granite rock, and filled with ice floes and glaciers.
-We spend two days exploring the remarkable fjords and settlements of southern Greenland, including the capital Nuuk.
+Your adventure begins in Reykjavík, before sailing the Denmark Strait to Prince Christian Sound, a spectacular granite maze of channels.
+You'll then reach the remarkable fjords and settlements of southern Greenland and the capital, Nuuk.

 Into the Northwest Passage